-The Pacific is one of the most disaster-prone regions in the world in terms of the recurrence, severity and scope of natural hazards, with high exposure to cyclones, earthquakes, tsunamis, floods, tidal surges, landslides, droughts, forest fires and volcanic eruptions, but also epidemics.
+The Pacific is one of the most disaster-prone regions in the world in terms of the recurrence, severity and scope of natural hazards, with high exposure to cyclones, earthquakes, tsunamis, floods, tidal surges, landslides, droughts, forest fires and volcanic eruptions, in addition to epidemics.
 This is compounded by environmental degradation and the negative impact of climate change.
-Increased seismic activity of Ambae volcano in Vanuatu, which began in March 2018, triggered emissions of gas clouds and heavy volcanic ash falls, causing trees, houses and other facilities to collapse.
+The increased seismic activity of Ambae volcano in Vanuatu, which began in March 2018, triggered emissions of gas clouds and heavy volcanic ash falls.
 The eruption left over 1 400 people displaced in May 2018.
-Earlier in February 2018, large parts of Tonga were struck by powerful tropical cyclone Gita, which affected more than 80% of the country’s total population.
+Earlier in February 2018, large parts of Tonga were struck by powerful tropical cyclone Gita, which affected more than 80 percent of the country’s total population.
 In the same month, a strong 7.5-magnitude earthquake and a series of major aftershocks rattled Papua New Guinea.
 The tremors caused devastating landslides and widespread destruction, which impacted more than half a million people.

-Following prolonged anomalous weather patterns in Papua New Guinea between 2015 and 2016, the EU allocated over €3.26 million to enable its partner organisations to provide crucial relief assistance, restore livelihoods and build resilience amongst the most vulnerable families.
+Following prolonged anomalous weather patterns in Papua New Guinea between 2015 and 2016, the EU allocated more than €3.26 million to enable its partner organisations to provide crucial relief assistance, restore livelihoods and build resilience amongst the most vulnerable families.

 In an effort to increase vulnerable communities' resilience, the EU has provided more than €12.4 million to support disaster preparedness programmes in the Pacific since 2009.
-Projects have supported community-based disaster preparedness actions, linkages between the community-, village-, province-, regional and national levels and the standardisation of disaster risk reduction tools, joint work and coordination of governmental and non-governmental organisations, and peer-to-peer learning and experience sharing.
-Overall, the European Union has provided a total of over €18.3 million in humanitarian assistance to the region since 2008.
+Projects have supported community-based disaster preparedness actions, cooperation between the community, village, provincial, regional and national levels, and the standardisation of disaster risk reduction tools, joint work, and the coordination of governmental and non-governmental organisations (NGOs), and peer-to-peer learning and experience sharing.
+Overall, the EU has provided more than €18.3 million in humanitarian assistance to the region since 2008.